quicwg/ops-drafts/draft-ietf-quic-applicability.md

 their own mechanism, such as an application-layer ping, that achieves a similar result.
 See {{resumption-v-keepalive}} for further guidance on keep-alives.

-An immediate close is signalled by a CONNECTION_CLOSE frame (see
+An immediate close is signaled by a CONNECTION_CLOSE frame (see
 {{error-handling}}).
 Immediate close causes all streams to become immediately closed.
 QUIC endpoints can manage the cumulative maximum number of streams they would allow to be opened using the MAX_STREAMS frame, but there is no mechanism